-- According to Wikipedia, water intoxication (water poisoning, hyperhydration or water toxemia) can occur when the normal balance of electrolytes in the body is pushed outside safe limits by drinking excessive amounts of water.
-This can cause a potentially fatal disturbance in the brain functions.
-You know the saying, “too much of a good thing…”
+- According to Wikipedia, water intoxication (water poisoning, hyperhydration, or water toxemia) can occur when the normal balance of electrolytes in the body is pushed outside safe limits by drinking excessive amounts of water.
+This can cause a potentially fatal disturbance in brain function.
+You know the saying, “Too much of a good thing…”

 Next on the List

 Well, there really wasn’t anywhere else to go.
-I tried cocoa twice, nope!
-Don’t get me wrong, I like hot cocoa but not first thing in the morning in 80+ degree temperatures.
+I tried cocoa twice, but nope!
+Don’t get me wrong, I like hot cocoa, but not first thing in the morning in 80+ degree temperatures.

-I do like Green Tea and thought maybe I could try that.
-So, three long weeks later, I am struggling with the water first thing in the morning, and then having a hot cup of tea mid-morning.
-Green tea has been boasted as the tea to drink so I am willing to give it a try.
+I do like green tea and thought maybe I could try that.
+So, three long weeks later, I am struggling with the water first thing in the morning and then having a hot cup of tea mid-morning.
+Green tea has been touted as the tea to drink, so I am willing to give it a try.
 Some possible benefits include:

 - Positive impact on several types of cancer

 - Aiding in weight loss